-Based on submissions by a potential applicant, wedemonstrating to how their practices, as set out below, conform to the JPS requirements, we do not consider South Korea's shareholder protection standards to be materially different to our own.
-We have set out below details of the differences between these practices in South Korean and the then JPS requirements in the Joint Policy Statement Regarding the Listing of Overseas Companies (the "JPS") (repealed as of 1 January 2022), save for 'Right to speak and vote at general meetings', since this is a new JPS requirement and we have not yet received any submissions describing the differences.
+Based on submissions by a potential applicant, we have set out below details of the differences between practices in South Korea and the then requirements in the Joint Policy Statement Regarding the Listing of Overseas Companies (the "JPS") (repealed as of 1 January 2022).
 Where we have in the past accepted a practice and it is still relevant for assessment under the new listing regime for overseas issuers, we have stated this below.
 South Korea incorporated applicants should amend their constitutional documents to address the shortfall in compliance with the Core Shareholder Protection Standards (Updated in January 2022).